 The class is not graded on a curve.
 It's possible for everyone to do well, and I'd be happy to have a reason to assign mostly A's.
-Under Emergency grading, letter grades will be at the levels of A, B, or C, and grades of D/NE or F/NE will not appear on any external records.
 If I assess that your performance in the class is of concern (C or lower), I will try to warn you before the drop date.